-How has the governance planned to ensure that each of the component projects within the program will combine to deliver the required outcomes and benefits?
+How does the governance ensure that each of the component projects within the program will deliver the required outcomes and benefits?

-What is the governance hierarchy established to ensure project reporting can be rolled up to the program level, and does this include asset owners?
+What is the governance hierarchy in place to ensure project procurement and reporting can be rolled up to the program level?